shpetimselaci/fullstack-code-challenge/mobile/README.md

    npm install
    ```

+2. Copy .env.example to .env.
+Make sure your network IP is set in place as seen in the example.

-2. Start the app
+3. Start the app

    ```bash
     npx expo start
    ```

-3. To start generating types for Apollo graphql
+4. To start generating types for Apollo graphql

    ```bash
     npm run compile:types